pulp/pulp_installer/roles/pulp_common/README.md

 * `pulp_media_root`: `MEDIA_ROOT` for `pulpcore`.
 Defaults to "/var/lib/pulp/media".
 * `pulp_source_dir`: Optional.
 Absolute path to pulpcore source code.
 If present, pulpcore will be installed from source in editable mode.
-Also accepts a pip VCS URL, to (for example) install the master branch.
+Also accepts a pip VCS URL, to (for example) install the main branch.
 * `pulp_git_url`: Optional.
 URL to the git repository from where pulpcore will be checked out if doesn't exists already on `source_dir`.
   > **WARNING** when `pulp_git_url` is defined this role will clone the repo if doesn't already